DanDirector/praha/README.md

 repository to a GitHub repository and enable Pages in the settings.
 The included `CNAME` file shows the custom domain that was used originally; adjust or remove it if you wish to use a different domain.
+GitHub Pages automatically serves `404.html` for any unknown route, so a custom error page will be displayed when a visitor enters a non-existent URL.